mgnsk/FreshRSS-AutoTTL/README.md

 # FreshRSS-AutoTTL extension

-A FreshRSS extension for automatic feed refresh TTL based on the average frequency of posts.
+A FreshRSS extension for automatic feed refresh TTL based on the average frequency of entries.

 # Configuration